ORIGINAL TEXT – KYOGYOSHINSHO

 The Vow that All Buddhas Praise His Name (諸 佛 稱 名 願) states: “If, when I attain Buddhahood, the countless Buddhas throughout the worlds in the ten quarters should not all praise and Say My Name, May I not attain The Supreme Enlightenment.”

-Thus, with the fulfilment of this Vow, Saying the Name of Amida Buddha (Nembutsu: Namo-Amida-Butsu, 南 無 阿 彌 陀 佛) which is endowed with the Infinite virtues of Amida Buddha, is praised and fully supported by all Buddhas whose main purpose is to save all beings.
+Thus, with the fulfilment of this Vow, Saying the Name of Amida Buddha (Nembutsu: Namo-Amida-Butsu, 南 無 阿 彌 陀 佛) which is endowed with the Infinite merits and virtues of Amida Buddha, is praised and fully supported by all Buddhas whose main purpose is to save all beings.

 The Primal Vow (阿 彌 陀 佛 本 願) states: “If, when I attain Buddhahood, sentient beings of the ten quarters, with Sincere Mind, Joyfully Entrusting themselves, Aspiring to be born in my Land, and Saying My Name perhaps even ten times, should not be born there, may I not attain The Supreme Enlightenment.
 Excluded are those who commit the five grave offences and those who slander the Right Dharma.”